Hiring An Attorney

 Locating an Attorney

-You should first consider where you will be filing or responding to a legal action.
+The first thing you should consider when hiring an attorney is where you will be filing or responding to a legal action.
 If you have a case in California you should look for a California attorney because they are licensed to practice in the State of California and know the applicable law that may be used in your case.
 You can further limit a search by hiring an attorney located in Sacramento to find an attorney who not only practices in this region but who is familiar with the local court rules.

 While each person’s legal situation is different, the following are some of the reasons that clients often have hired our law firm: